bruj0/docker_ipv6_securely/README.md

 ![Diagram](images/Docker&#32;IPv6&#32;Securely.png)
 ## Objectives
 * Automatic provisioning of IPv6
-   * Each Docker container will receive an IPv6 automaticaly.
+   * Each Docker container will receive an IPv6 automatically.
 * Secured public access to our containers via IPv6.
-   * They will be rechable publicly so we want to be able to whitelist open ports in a secure way.
+   * They will be reachable publicly so we want to be able to whitelist open ports in a secure way.
 * Out of band Firewall
-   * Having an out of band firewall, meaning outside of the VM, will increases the security of the system
+   * Having an out of band firewall, meaning outside of the VM, will increase the security of the system
 ## Requirements
 ### IPv6 network
-For this articule we will use a /64 IPv6 network because its what our Hosting privider (Hetzner) gives us.
+For this article, we will use a /64 IPv6 network because its what our Hosting provider (Hetzner) gives us.

 This will be divided in /80 subnets, one for each VM containing Docker containers for a total of 65536.

 ## Hypervisor
-We will need a way to provision VMs, for this articule we selected Proxmox More information:
+We will need a way to provision VMs, for this article we selected Proxmox More information:
 * https://www.proxmox.com/en/proxmox-ve/get-started
 * How to install it remotely on any server: https://www.linkedin.com/pulse/installing-any-os-headless-server-rodrigo-leven/